 For example, one of our accountants, Martin, had the idea to offer one-off tax planning meetings.
 He knew tax season caused a lot of stress and fear to his audience.
 They were anxious they were missing out on a way to save money or would make a mistake that could get them in trouble with the IRS.
 A one-off meeting to discuss money saving strategies and answer any questions they had, then, brings a lot of value.

 With the support of his Client Marketing Manager (CMM), Jamie, Martin planned a series of emails to send out between November and the end of the year.
-While the emails talked about the benefits of a one-off tax planning meeting, they also shared useful information for free, like that IP PINs were now available to everyone to protect against identity theft, and not only those taxpayers who had been victims of fraud in the past.
+While the emails talked about the benefits of a one-off tax planning meeting, they also shared useful information for free.
+For example, that IP PINs were now available to everyone to protect against identity theft.
+Not only those taxpayers who had been victims of fraud in the past.

 With a few months of emails, Martin was: